Paulie Malignaggi: Life after boxing

 In retirement, Malignaggi joined the Team McGregor camp following the announcement of Conor McGregor's August 26, 2017, boxing bout against undefeated Floyd Mayweather.
 A sparring session between Malignaggi and McGregor was rumored to have become violent, and photos were leaked showing Malignaggi appearing to have been knocked down.
 Malignaggi disputed the rumors and announced on Aug.
 3, 2017 he would be leaving Team McGregor.
 He also called for the full video of the sparring session to be released to show what actually took place, claiming he was pushed and never knocked down during the 12 round session.
 He also claimed that in fact over the 12 rounds of sparring he had dominated Conor McGregor.
 On August 11, two short clips of the sparring session, including of the knockdown in question, were released by Dana White on Instagram.
 This footage showed McGregor as the aggressor and landing multiple shots against Malignaggi, who after the release continued to assert he had been pushed, citing McGregor's hand placement holding his neck down prior to swinging a left uppercut and pushing off with his right hand.

 Malignaggi was part of the Showtime broadcast team, before being removed over race comments related to a former statement by boxer Devin Haney.

 Bare knuckle boxing

 On March 7, 2019, news surfaced that Malignaggi had signed an exclusive contract with Bare Knuckle Fighting Championship and he made his debut in June 2019 against Artem Lobov.
 Malignaggi has history with Lobov's training partner, Conor McGregor, and the bout between Lobov and Malignaggi was billed to be a "grudge match" and took place at BKFC 6 on June 22, 2019.
-Malignaggi stated "if I don’t hurt him to a degree that there’s something permanent there, it’s not a win for me” and vowed to put Lobov in a coma hoping to bait Conor McGregor into a fight.
+Malignaggi stated "if I don't hurt him to a degree that there's something permanent there, it's not a win for me" and vowed to put Lobov in a coma hoping to bait Conor McGregor into a fight.
 Malignaggi lost the fight via unanimous decision.
 After the fight, he announced his retirement from fighting.

+On October 18, 2025, Malignaggi returned to the ring to face Tyler Goodjohn.
+Following a gruelling five-round fight, Malignaggi emerged with a split decision victory.

+On May 16, 2026, Malignaggi fought BKB World Super Welterweight champion Rolando Dy.
+Dy dominated the fight and dropped the 45-year-old veteran twice in the second round, forcing the referee to call it off just 56 seconds into the frame.